-- 1. Recommendations: That the DPAC modify the Downtown Plan and proposed Downtown Zone Article 40.14.050 by removing the following transportation regulations and compulsory requirements. - a.
+- 1. Comments by Former Local Business Owner: During the most recent DPAC meeting I briefly spoke with the former owner of a long-time downtown Davis business that closed last year.
+This person is not supportive of mandatory TDM programs, and felt it would have been extremely difficult to implement such a compulsory mandate while operating the former business.
+Employees of that business commuted to work from throughout Yolo and Solano counties, including Woodland and Dixon.
+The former owner said that meeting a requirement to provide transit passes and a "guaranteed ride home" to such a geographically dispersed workforce would have been exceedingly difficult and expensive.
+The record keeping needed to demonstrate compliance with the goal of no more than 50% drive alone commuting by employees would have been a significant (and unfunded) administrative burden. - 2.
+Comment by Current Local Business Owner: I regularly patronize a local family-owned business in downtown Davis.
+In recently discussing the draft downtown plan with the owners, one of them strongly questioned the legal authority of the City of Davis to decree TDM plans and TMA membership, an apprehension I share.
+In addition to this concern, other provisions of the draft downtown plan have caused anxiety among these business owners relative to what they will be allowed to do with their building due to its potential historic status. - 3.
+Recommendations: The DPAC should modify the Downtown Plan and proposed Downtown Zone Article 40.14.050 by removing the following transportation regulations and compulsory requirements. - a.
 Development-Level Transportation Demand Management Plans (TDMs): Delete the requirement that new downtown development prepare and implement a TDM Plan. - i.
 Delete verbiage recommending a target of no more than 50 percent of employees driving alone. - ii.
 Delete verbiage requiring developments to achieve a performance standard for reducing vehicle trips from residential development. - b.
-Transportation Management Association (TMA) Membership: Delete the requirement that all non-residential developments join Yolo Commute, Yolo County's TMA, and that all downtown businesses remain dues paying TMA members in perpetuity. - Delete the requirement that development applicants designate an Employee Transportation Coordinator (ETC) that would serve as the point of contact for the TMA and be responsible for demonstrating compliance with the TDM and monitoring requirements.
+Transportation Management Association (TMA) Membership: Delete the requirement that all non-residential developments join Yolo Commute, Yolo County's TMA, and that all downtown businesses remain dues paying TMA members in perpetuity. - Delete the requirement that development applicants designate an Employee Transportation Coordinator (ETC) that would serve as the point of contact for the TMA and be responsible for demonstrating compliance with the TDM and monitoring requirements. - 4.
+Specific Deletion Recommendations: The mandatory TDM and TMA provisions recommended for deletion are contained in these sections of the draft downtown plan:

-- 2. Background: The mandatory TDM and TMA provisions are described in these sections: - a.
+- a.
 Downtown Plan Section 6.7, page 170: "Regulating Private Development: Parking, Loading and Traffic Reduction."
-See Attachment 1, a copy of Downtown Plan p.
-170. - b.
+See Attachment 1. - b.
 Downtown Plan Section 8, page 219: Table 8E Implementation Actions: Parking and Transportation Demand Management, items 3D (Require TDM Plans and Performance Standards) and 3H (Require TMA membership).
-See Attachment 2, a copy of Table 8E. - c.
+See Attachment 2. - c.
 Article 40.14: Supplemental to Downtown Zones.
 Details on the TDM and TMA requirements appear in Article 40.140.050.J.
 Commercial Transportation Demand Management (TDM) Standards.
-See Attachment 3. - 3.
-Concerns: The imposition of TDM standards and regulations, coupled with obligatory TMA membership, will impose unnecessary financial, logistical and administrative burdens that could dissuade potential developers and employers from locating in downtown Davis.
+See Attachment 3. - 5.
+Concerns: The imposition of mandatory TDM standards and regulations, coupled with obligatory TMA membership, will impose unnecessary financial, logistical and administrative burdens that could dissuade potential developers and employers from locating in downtown Davis.
 The net result would be to impede the commercial and residential development the City desires.
 Requiring development applicants to create and implement a TDM and compelling permanent TMA membership will impose uncompetitive costs and bureaucratic administrative burdens on downtown Davis developments and tenancy.
-Based on my experience described below, compulsory TMPs and TMA participation are ineffective, and are a prime example of misguided government efforts to manipulate transportation modal behavior.
+Based on my professional experience as an environmental planner, compulsory TMPs and TMA participation are not cost-effective, and are a prime example of misguided government efforts to manipulate transportation modal behavior.